Harls1221/NumberGuesser_CodeCademy/README.md

 # NumberGuesser_CodeCademy
-Number Guesser game from Codecademy
+This is the Number Guesser game from the Full Stack Engineer path offered on Codecademy.